 Vlogs

-For instance, Ali Abdaal, one of the most popular vloggers, runs a channel about his life as a doctor in the U.K. Small business owners can share behind-the-scenes moments from running their businesses.
+For instance, Ali Abdaal, one of the most popular vloggers, runs a channel about his life as a doctor in the United Kingdom.
+Small business owners can share behind-the-scenes moments from running their businesses.
 Alternatively, consider working with an influencer who can integrate your product or service into one of their daily vlogs.

 Product reviews